 The City shall utilize the Land Development Code and review processes to ensure that development projects evaluate potential environmental impacts and provide mitigation for negative impacts.
-Development shall not adversely impact any threatened or endangered species of concern without appropriate permitting and/or mitigation.
+Development shall not adversely impact any threatened or endangered species or species of special concern without appropriate permitting and/or mitigation.
 (Rev. Conservation Policy 1.2)